RAINEY PARK CYCLOCROSS

 New York City’s only sanctioned cyclocross event is back for its fourth consecutive year on Saturday November 23rd, 2019.
 Rainey Park, a small waterfront park along Vernon Blvd in Eastern Queens will once again offer up its undulating terrain and stunning backdrop of the city skyline to host this year’s festivities.

-Registration will open 1 week after NYC Parks Permits are confirmed on BikeReg.
+Registration will open October 31st at 12 Noon EST on BikeReg.
 Due to NYC Parks Department rules the event is pre-reg only!
-Registration closes at 9pm on Friday, December 7th.
+Registration closes at 6pm on Thursday November 21st.
 Don’t sleep - many fields will sell out!

 This year we are offering discounted entry to all women as well as continuing the tradition of FREE one day licenses to beginner racers.
 One-day licenses may only be purchased by Category 5 racers for use in the appropriate category races.